How to Visit Subway Cave, a Lava Tube in Lassen National Forest

 Eventually the top layer of the ground hardened.
 But this didn’t stop the lava from flowing underneath the surface.
 In fact, the hardened crust further stimulated the lava flow, creating a natural insolation from above.

-Visit Subway Cave
+How to Visit Subway Cave

 Location

-The coveted natural landmark in Lassen National Forest sits off of Highway 89.
+The coveted natural landmark in the Lassen National Forest sits off Highway 89.
 From a small parking lot with two vault toilets, a short hiking trail snakes through the forest to a depression in the ground.

 Inside Subway Cave

 A few staircases help you get down inside the Subway Cave.
 Once you make it on the lava tube ground and dive just a few feet farther inside, a complete darkness envelops you.
-Interpretive signage at the parking lot warns you about it and instructs to bring along a flashlight or battery operated lantern.
+Interpretive signage at the parking lot warns you about it and instructs you to bring along a flashlight or battery operated lantern.

 We failed to do it.
 As I normally stay behind to take pictures, I entered the Subway Cave in complete darkness, all by myself.
 I could hear voices of my travel companions farther inside the lava tunnel, but couldn’t see anything, not even my own hands.

-My phone flashlight was weak against this pitch darkness, only strong enough to illuminate a small area in front of me and saving me from falling with my face down on the jagged ground.
+My phone flashlight was weak against this pitch darkness, only strong enough to illuminate a small area in front of me and save me from falling with my face down on the jagged ground.

 TIP: The Subway Cave has more interpretive signage and maps that show where exactly you are.
 But even with two phone flashlights, it was hard to see them.
-So if you want to take the most of your visit to the Subway Cave, be sure to bring a bigger flashlight, a head flashlight, a or battery operated lantern.
+So if you want to take the most of your visit to the Subway Cave, be sure to bring a bigger flashlight, a head flashlight, or a battery operated lantern.

 The 1/3-mile hike ends faster than you expect it.
-A crack through which day light penetrates into the cavern means only one thing: the exit.
+A crack through which the day light penetrates into the cavern means only one thing: the exit.
 Another set of staircases helps you get out of the lava tunnel.

 Things to Know before Visiting Subway Cave